tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.WriteCell" class="method"} <i/> WriteCell(*sheetName*{:.text},*cellReference*{:.text},*data*{:.any})
 : Assigns the text in `data` to the cell at the provided cell reference.
 If there is already a value in this range, the old value be overriden by the new text.

+{:id="GoogleSheets.WriteCol" class="method"} <i/> WriteCol(*sheetName*{:.text},*colNumber*{:.number},*data*{:.list})
+: Given a list of values as `data`, this method will write the values to the column of the sheet.
+It will always start from the top row and continue downwards.
+If there are alreaddy values in that column, this method will override them with the new data.
+It will not erase the entire column, only the bits that overlap with this.

 {:id="GoogleSheets.WriteRange" class="method"} <i/> WriteRange(*sheetName*{:.text},*rangeReference*{:.text},*data*{:.list})
 : Assigns the values in the data value, which is a list of lists, to the range that you specify.
 The number of rows and columns in the range reference must match the dimensions of the 2D list provided in data.